Trusted-AI/adversarial-robustness-toolbox/README.md

 We use Github issues for tracking bugs and feature requests.
 Please check the release notes for fixed bugs in earlier versions and new features.

+**[Important notice]** ART v0.8 and v0.9 contain for certain settings a bug in the Basic Iterative Method (BIM) and Projected Gradient Descent (PGD) attacks, which has been fixed in ART v0.10.
+To be sure, please update ART to v0.10, especially if using BIM or PGD attack.

 ## Supported attacks, defences and metrics

 The library contains implementations of the following **evasion attacks**: